jmhdez/minimal-router/README.md

 })
 ```

-In addition to parameters, query string values will also be passed to the `handler` function:
+In addition to parameters, query string values will also be passed to the `handler` function in the `query` property of the arguments:

 ```javascript
 // Route for '/users/madrid?sort=desc